python3boto3/guard-tower-auto/Data-Exercise.md

-# BlastPoint: Data Cleansing and validation exercise.
+# Data Cleansing and validation exercise.
 A general approach using pandas and python, for spark, or using parallel lambda functions.
 ___